wp-plugins/chamber-dashboard-business-directory/readme.txt

 = Other Chamber Dashboard Plugins =
 * [Chamber Dashboard Events Calendar](https://wordpress.org/plugins/chamber-dashboard-events-calendar/) - Display a calendar of your organization's events
 * [Chamber Dashboard CRM](https://wordpress.org/plugins/chamber-dashboard-crm/) - Keep track of the people associated with your organization and their activities
-* Chamber Dashboard Member Manager - coming soon!
-Track membership levels and benefits, collect membership payments online
+* [Chamber Dashboard Member Manager](https://wordpress.org/plugins/chamber-dashboard-member-manager/) - Track membership levels and benefits, collect membership payments online

-Many more features coming soon!

 == Installation ==
 = Using The WordPress Dashboard =